awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-examples.md

 The following examples show launch configurations that you can use with the [request\-spot\-fleet](https://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-fleet.html) command to create a Spot Fleet request\.
 For more information, see [Creating a Spot Fleet Request](spot-fleet-requests.md#create-spot-fleet)\.

+**Note**
+For Spot Fleet, you can't specify an network interface ID in a launch specification\.
+Make sure you omit the `NetworkInterfaceID` parameter in your launch specification\.

 1. [Launch Spot Instances using the lowest\-priced Availability Zone or subnet in the region](#fleet-config1)

 1. [Launch Spot Instances using the lowest\-priced Availability Zone or subnet in a specified list](#fleet-config2)